-Beginning 2004, the Union County Leadership Institute has offered countless professionals an experience of hands on education and networking.
+Beginning in 2004, the Union County Leadership Institute has offered countless professionals an experience of hands on education and networking.

 The program has five main objectives: